dotnet/roslyn/docs/compilers/CSharp/Nullability Public API Design Notes.md

 The declared annotation of `s1` is `Annotated`, even though it is being initialized with a non-null value.
 However, because of the flow state of `s1` is `NotNull`, we will infer the declared annotation of `s2` to be `NotAnnotated` as well.

-The declared nullable annotation can be retreived from the declaration symbol (e.g. `IFieldSymbol`, `IMethodSymbol`, etc.).
+The declared nullable annotation can be retrieved from the declaration symbol (e.g. `IFieldSymbol`, `IMethodSymbol`, etc.).
 The nullable annotation of symbols at a location can be retrieved through the `GetSymbolInfo` API: if the expression successfully resolved to a single symbol, the `Symbol` property will have annotations calculated.
-`CandidateSymbols` will not have calculated nullable annotations, as we cannot run nullable analysis on code that has failed overload resolution.
+`CandidateSymbols` will not have calculated nullable annotations, as we do not run nullable analysis on code that has failed overload resolution.

 ### Flow State